 A few years ago, there was another outbreak in the northeast DR Congo.
 The epidemic in West Africa is under control but it was not completely eliminated.
 Between 2013 and 2016, over 10,000 people died.

 Ebola is not a major worry for those traveling in Africa but it is a good idea to keep an eye on the news. if there is an outbreak, it’s best to avoid that region until it’s under control.

 Here is a bit of information about how the disease is spread:

 - The Ebola virus spreads through direct contact with bodily fluids from both humans and animals that were infected with the disease.

 - It is believed to be possible for the disease to spread through the air as saliva is one of the bodily fluids that carries the disease.

 - After an individual has been cured, it is still possible for them to spread the disease.
 The virus can still be found in the victim’s bodily fluids for many months.
-For example, Ebola was found in the semen of one patient one year after he had been cured.
 It is unknown for exactly how long the virus can remain in a person’s body.